sta210-sp20/website/content/syllabus.md

 Individual lab extensions will only be given for extenuating circumstances.
 There must be notification from your academic dean about the need for an extension before the lab deadline.
 We do not grant extensions after the assignment is due.

-To accommodate unexpected and tempororary situations (e.g. interviews and other travel, unusually busy weeks, short term illness, etc.), the lowest lab grade will be dropped at the end of the semester.
+To accommodate unexpected and temporary situations (e.g. interviews and other travel, unusually busy weeks, short term illness, etc.), the lowest lab grade will be dropped at the end of the semester.
 <br>
 <br>